Asininite/ObsidianVault/Obsidian Vault/System Software/Module 4/Basic Loader Functions.md

 ### 3. Relocation
 - adjusting addresses in an object program so it can be loaded and executed at a different memory location

+### 4. Loading
+- reading the object program from secondary storage and bringing it to main memory